c6o/docs/content/guides/hello-world.md

 ## Application Manifest using AppEngine

-We need to create an Application Manifest in order to describe how our Application is defined and behaves in the CodeZer ecosystem.
+We need to create an Application Manifest in order to describe how our Application is defined and behaves in the CodeZero ecosystem.
 We do this by creating a simple YAML file called `c6o.yaml`:

 ```yaml
 name: Hello World